NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (ii).
+The answer is option (ii).
 Adding a small amount of solute in an already saturated solution will make the solution supersaturated and will lead to the precipitation of the solute.

 Question:5